Darío Agrazal: Detroit Tigers

 On November 25, 2019, Agrazal was traded to the Detroit Tigers in exchange for cash considerations.
 Agrazal was designated for assignment on January 8, 2020, following the acquisition of Eric Haase.
 On January 13, Agrazal cleared waivers and was sent outright to the Triple-A Toledo Mud Hens.
 He was later invited to spring training which was cut short due to the COVID-19 pandemic.

 Agrazal was assigned to the Tigers' alternate training site when the league resumed play in the summer.
 His contract was purchased on July 23, 2020, and Agrazal was slated to be a fifth starter.
 He was placed on the 10-day injured list on July 27 with right forearm strain.
 The Tigers transferred him to the 45-day injured list on August 19, ending his 2020 season before he could pitch in a single game.
 On October 27, Agrazal was outrighted off of the 40-man roster.
 He became a free agent on November 2.

 Arizona Diamondbacks

 On May 19, 2021, Agrazal signed a minor league contract with the Arizona Diamondbacks organization.
 He made only one appearance for the Double-A Amarillo Sod Poodles, in which he allowed three runs on four hits with one strikeout over one inning pitched.
 Agrazal elected free agency following the season on November 7.

 Leones de Yucatán

 On June 26, 2024, Agrazal signed with the Leones de Yucatán of the Mexican League.
 In 11 appearances for Yucatán, he struggled to a 7.59 ERA with 7 strikeouts across 10 2/3 innings pitched.
 Agrazal became a free agent following the season.

 On June 8, 2025, Agrazal re-signed with Yucatán.
+In nine appearances (including eight starts) for the Leones, he posted a 3–4 record with a 5.54 ERA and 23 strikeouts over 39 innings pitched.
+Agrazal became a free agent following the season.

+Algodoneros de Unión Laguna

+On May 21, 2026, Agrazal signed with the Algodoneros de Unión Laguna of the Mexican League.
+In five starts for the team, he struggled to an 0–2 record with a 9.33 ERA, nine strikeouts, and eight walks across 18 1/3 innings pitched.
+On June 14, Agrazal was released by Laguna.